Judge warns of limits to what Trump can say about election case, agrees to limited protective order

-“Your client’s defense is supposed to happen in this courtroom, not on the internet,” Chutkan said.
+“Your client’s defense is supposed to happen in this courtroom, not on the internet,” Chutkan told Trump’s lawyers.

+The judge said that the more anyone makes “inflammatory” statements about the case, the greater her urgency will be to move the case more quickly to trial to prevent the contamination of the jury pool.
+She noted that “arguably ambiguous statements” could be construed as intimidation or harassment of potential witnesses.

+“I will take whatever measures are necessary to safeguard the integrity of the case,” she said.

+A prosecutor said the Justice Department was prepared to turn over an initial batch of more than 11 million pages of evidence to Trump’s lawyers.

+Chutkan agreed with Trump’s defense team on a looser version of a protective order for evidence in the case, but she largely sided with the prosecution on what sensitive materials should be protected.

-Chutkan rejected prosecutors’ broader protective order proposal that sought to prevent the public airing of all evidence they hand over to Trump’s defense as they prepare for trial.
+She rejected prosecutors’ broader protective order proposal that sought to prevent the public release of all evidence they hand over to Trump’s defense as they prepare for trial.
 She instead seemed poised to impose a more limited protective order that would bar the public release only of materials deemed “sensitive,” such as grand jury materials.

-She did, however, block other defense requests to broaden the scope of who can see discovery and what should be considered sensitive.

 The government considers the vast majority of evidence in the case to be sensitive.
 The judge sided with the prosecution on what materials are considered sensitive and therefore protected under the order.

+Thomas Windom, a top deputy to Special Counsel Jack Smith, argued that Trump needed to be supervised when he reviews case materials.
+In another sign of the unique circumstances facing the former president, Windom quipped about the indictment Trump faces in Florida after classified materials were discovered in his Mar-a-Lago residence.

+“He has shown a tendency to hold on to material to which he should not,” Windom said.

 When prosecutors proposed the protective order, it became an early flashpoint in the case.
-The prosecutors called the judge’s attention to a post on Trump’s social media platform in which he said he would be “coming after” those who “go after” him.
+The prosecutors called the judge’s attention to a post on Trump’s social media platform, Truth Social, in which he said he would be “coming after” those who “go after” him.

 Lawyers for Trump, who has railed against prosecutors and the judge on social media and during campaign events, said the government’s proposed order went too far and would restrict his free speech rights.